NREL/ampworks/README.md

 This software is in early development (Alpha), and the API may change as it matures.

 ## Installation
-`ampworks` can be installed from [PyPI](https://pypi.org/project/ampworks) use the following command.
+`ampworks` can be installed from [PyPI](https://pypi.org/project/ampworks) using the following command:

 ```
 pip install ampworks[gui]
 ```

 Using `[gui]` is optional.
-When included, the installation will setup optional dependencies that are needed for the optional graphical user interfaces (GUIs).
-However, the package is designed such that there are no features that specifically require the GUIs.
-Without the optional dependencies the package takes up less space on your computer, and will generally install faster.
+When included, the installation will setup extra dependencies that are needed for the graphical user interfaces (GUIs).
+However, the package is designed such that no features specifically require the GUIs.
+Without these optional dependencies the package takes up less space on your computer, and will generally install faster.

 For those interested in setting up a developer and/or editable version of this software please see the directions available in the "Development" section of our [documentation](https://ampworks.readthedocs.io/en/latest/development).